Perfectionism in Dance: 3-Part CPD Webinar

 Online icon Online

-Perfectionism in Dance contains 8 chapters grouped together into three thematic blocks of learning.
-Designed to improve your ability to recognise and work with perfectionism in the dance context, you will be guided through materials that are aimed at fostering a greater understanding of your own dance practice whether that of a dancer, teacher or director.
+Perfectionism in Dance includes 8 chapters, grouped into three thematic learning blocks.
+Designed to build your ability to recognise and work with perfectionism in a dance context, the course guides you through materials that foster a deeper understanding of your own dance practice, whether you are a dancer, teacher, or director.

 Striving for your ideal or sabotaging your dreams.
 How perfectionism can be a friend and a foe.